promisegrid/promisegrid/README.md

 - The grid uses capability-based security for fine-grained access control.
-- The same consensus, conflict resolution, and governance mechanisms that manage the grid are available to hosted applications and users.
+- The same consensus, conflict resolution, and governance mechanisms (system calls) that manage the grid are available to hosted applications and users.

 ## Technology